-Welcome to the Reluctant Storytellers blog.
+Welcome to the Storytelling for Creatives blog.

 About four years ago I started writing blog posts.
 As someone who prefers to share other people’s ideas over my own, this was a difficult challenge.